idris-community/idris2-http/README.md

 This is a http 1.1 client library written in idris2.

+# Compiler version
+The project currently targets Idris2 compiler after the commit [768d164e](https://github.com/idris-lang/Idris2/commit/768d164ec9cf37638f7604ee3a22de2aabfc6852).

-# Support
+# Features
 Currently, the library supports the following features:
 - Reusage of keep-alive connections.
-- GZip / Deflate decompression.
+- GZip (RFC 1952) / Zlib Deflate (RFC 1950) decompression.
 - TLS (https)
-- Incremental sending and receiving (this is accomplished with stream)
+- Incremental sending and receiving via [stream](src/Utils/Streaming.idr)

 # Examples
 An example on how it can be used can be found in [here](tests/src/ClientTest.idr).